-When it comes to the success of the entrepreneurial eco-system and digital sphere in Pakistan, we are so much used to of “rags to riches” stories.
-As a matter of fact, such stories are not only famous among Pakistani readers and hustlers, but the young readers throughout the world also love to read stories of people like Sunder Pichai – the Indian slum-dog millionaire of US based I.T. giant Google.
+When it comes to the success of the entrepreneurial ecosystem and digital sphere in Pakistan, we are so much used to “rags to riches” stories.
+As a matter of fact, such stories are not only famous among Pakistani readers and hustlers, but the young readers throughout the world also love to read stories of people like Sunder Pichai – the Indian slum-dog millionaire of US-based I.T. giant Google.

-Here in Pakistan, we make mention of people like Abdul Wali who hailed from a very humble beginning, who never made it to college and who has been selling biryani or even handbags for women for many years; but, kept on learning.
+Here in Pakistan, we make mention of people like Abdul Wali who hailed from a very humble beginning, who never made it to college, and who has been selling biryani or even handbags for women for many years; but, keep on learning.
 Now, he’s a millionaire, a top instructor at Udemy and he has traveled to more than 20 countries of the world.

 How did this all start?

-However, to better slake my thirst for knowledge, I opted the Web and Design Diploma from Nicon, which was a big name in the field of I.T. education and training then.
-Here, I would like to mention this that I self-taught myself, ferreted through tutorials on YouTube and the internet in general and polished my skills by constant practice and implementation of whatever I learned.
+However, to better slake my thirst for knowledge, I opted for the Web and Design Diploma from Nicon, which was a big name in the field of I.T. education and training then.
+Here, I would like to mention that I self-taught myself, ferreted through tutorials on YouTube and the internet in general, and polished my skills by constant practice and implementation of whatever I learned.

 Speaking of which, I must mention that my father was a government officer of high grade, and I could have easily made my space in public service, but, I had this craze to have my own online business.
 I had the spirit of an entrepreneur which did not let me settle for anything inferior.
 Since design and web-related tasks were in my blood, I decided to pursue them.